 Small Claims Court

 Small claims courts in Pennsylvania will hear disputes involving rent issues and eviction cases up to $12,000.

 Disclaimer: This blog isn’t a substitute for legal advice from a licensed professional.
-For expert help, kindly consider hiring an experienced property management company.
+For expert help, kindly consider hiring an experienced management company.
 A local qualified attorney may also be helpful.